haiku/infrastructure/docs/infrastructure-compute.md

 This guide will walk you through deploying Haiku compute nodes.
 In this document we will be using DigitalOcean, however anything https://rexray.io supports should work in theory.

+> DigitalOcean has a *fixed* limit of 7 volume attachments per node, and 10 volumes per **account**
+> We're requesting to raise the account limit to 25.

 ## Common steps

 **Install Base Requirements**